 I am listing down some of the very common twin pregnancy complications and please do remember this is only for informational purpose.
 Having twins doesn’t mean you will get into all these risks.
 There are moms who had their twin pregnancy as smooth as any singleton pregnancy.
 It all depends on your health and the foetuses development.

 So read through and keep yourself familiar about these twin pregnancy complications.
-This is just for your knowledge, so don’t worry yourself much.

 #1 Deficiency of Nutrients